vernemq/vernemq/README.md

 ### Challenges with Plumtree

 VerneMQ uses Plumtree for optimistic replication of the metadata, namely subscriber data and retained messages.
-The Plumtree based metadata storage relies on Merkle trees for its anti-entropy mechanism, that is a background process that ensures the metadata gets synchronized even in the case a broadcasted update operation was missed.
+The Plumtree based metadata storage relies on Merkle trees for its anti-entropy mechanism, that is a background process that ensures the metadata gets synchronized even in the case an update operation was missed.
 The initialization as well as the ongoing maintenance of such Merkle trees are expensive, especially if *a lot* of items are managed by the tree.
 Moreover, removing items from the tree isn't currently supported (distributed deletes).
 As a consequence one has to look out to not randomly generate data (e.g. by random MQTT client ids or random topics used in retained messages).

 While some of those issues could be solved by improving the way VerneMQ uses Plumtree it would most probably break backward compatibility and would have to wait until 2.0.